Logistics Efficiency A Priority for Manufacturing Success

 Adopting Demand-driven Logistics

 Successfully implementing a demand-driven logistics model in today’s market requires an effective logistics automation strategy.
-The best way to accurately forecast demand is by deploying integrated logistics and business intelligence (BI) software that uses big data to analyze and forecast demand trends.
+The best way to accurately forecast demand is by deploying integrated logistics and business intelligence (BI) software that uses big data to analyze and predict demand trends.